Cliabhach/publish_docs/README.md

 3. Custom runtime resources.
 This is _very_ new, and the main reason why we require such a recent version of the `dartdoc` library.

-For the most part, you can think of the `generateDocs` command as a drop-in replacement for `dart doc`.
+For the most part, you can think of the `:generate` command as a drop-in replacement for `dart doc`.
 With no additional configuration, you'll get the same documentation output you've come to expect, along with our replacement for the default `dartdoc` assets.